First published: 6 May 2020

-Build extra time into your schedule to allow for: asking more questions during the consultation process; carrying out enhanced hygiene protocols between clients; and ensuring that clients aren’t leaving and arriving at exactly the same time.
+Build extra time into your schedule to allow for: answering any questions your client may have; carrying out enhanced hygiene protocols between clients; and ensuring that clients aren’t leaving and arriving at the same time.
 If you have a waiting area, or share premises with other practitioners, you will need to ensure that clients are kept a safe distance apart.

 Be flexible and prepared for change

-It is possible that the government and other authorities may change their guidance on certain matters, from who should be wearing what sort of PPE and in what contexts, to re-introducing social distancing measures if the number of people affected by COVID-19 rises again.
+It is possible that the government and other authorities may change their guidance on certain matters, from treatment restrictions, who should be wearing what sort of PPE and in what contexts, to re-introducing social distancing measures or regional/national lockdowns if the number of people affected by COVID-19 rises again.
 Bear this in mind and be prepared to adapt your working practices accordingly.

 If you have health issues or are uncomfortable about resuming work